nohzafk/emacs-backbone/README.md

 ## Motivation

 After over a decade of using Emacs, I grew frustrated with a persistent problem: **my configuration would break unexpectedly**, and I'd have to debug it before I could actually get work done.
-Traditional Emacs configuration approaches lack the determinism and reproducibility I needed.

-**The core issues:**

-- **`eval-after-load` doesn't guarantee execution order** - This leads to subtle, hard-to-reproduce bugs where configuration blocks execute in unpredictable sequences depending on package load timing
+**The root cause: no true dependency resolution**

-- **No dependency resolution** - There's no built-in way to declare "configure package B only after package A is ready"
+Traditional Emacs configuration tools don't actually resolve dependencies. `with-eval-after-load` is just a convenience macro that defers code execution until a library loads - it doesn't guarantee execution order across multiple deferred blocks.
+Similarly, use-package's `:after` keyword delays loading until dependencies are available, but doesn't provide deterministic ordering.
+There's no built-in way to declare "configure B only after A is fully ready" and have the system guarantee it.

-- **Non-deterministic behavior** - The same configuration could behave differently across restarts or machines
-- **Difficult to debug** - Race conditions and timing issues create bugs that are nearly impossible to track down
+This leads to non-deterministic behavior where the same configuration could behave differently across restarts or machines.
+Race conditions and timing issues create bugs that are nearly impossible to track down.

-**Why existing solutions fall short:**

-- **use-package** helps with organization but doesn't solve the fundamental ordering problem
-- **Doom/Spacemacs** are batteries-included distributions, not frameworks for building your own config
-- **Manual `with-eval-after-load` chains** become unmaintainable in complex configurations

-**What actually matters:**
+**The lazy loading dilemma**

+I've been a Doom Emacs user for years with heavily customized config.
+Doom's lazy loading is excellent for fast startup, but I kept hitting the same frustrating pattern:

+1. Make a mistake in my config or custom elisp
+2. Error only appears when that feature loads - could be hours into my session
+3. Hard to debug because the context is lost

+The problem isn't lazy loading itself - it's that **errors hide until runtime**.
+Traditional approaches optimize for startup speed but defer error discovery.

+**The fail-fast philosophy**

+That's why Emacs Backbone takes the opposite approach: load everything at startup in deterministic order and encounter all errors immediately.
+Fix them right away while the context is fresh.
+Once Emacs starts successfully, you can be confident nothing will break hours into your session.
+If you comment out a package, its config-unit automatically skips - no manual cleanup needed.

-Startup time is often cited as a concern, but **Emacs is a long-lived process** - it runs for days or weeks at a time.
-What matters is:
+This trades a few extra seconds at startup for reliability.
+Since Emacs is a long-lived process that runs for days or weeks, I'd rather fail fast at startup than risk hours of lost work from a mid-session crash.

-- **Deterministic, reproducible behavior** - the same config produces the same results, always
-- **Explicit dependency ordering** - configuration blocks execute in a well-defined, predictable order
-- **Debuggability** - when something breaks, you can understand why
+**What Emacs Backbone provides**

-Emacs Backbone solves these problems by treating configuration as a **dependency graph** that's resolved deterministically using topological sorting, inspired by NixOS principles.
+Inspired by NixOS principles, Emacs Backbone treats configuration as a dependency graph that's resolved deterministically using topological sorting:

+- **True dependency resolution** - Declare dependencies explicitly, the system figures out the order
+- **Deterministic execution** - Same declarations always produce the same order
+- **Immediate feedback** - All configuration errors surface at startup
+- **Reproducible behavior** - Your config works the same way every time, on every machine

 Every package and configuration unit declares its dependencies explicitly, and the system ensures they execute in the correct order - every single time.

 **Why Gleam?**